Xinzhe99/StackMFF-V3/README.md

 ## 📖 Data Preparation

 We provide the test datasets used in our paper for research purposes.
-These datasets were used to evaluate the performance of our proposed method and compare with other state-of-the-art approaches:
+These datasets were used to evaluate the performance of our proposed method and compare it with other state-of-the-art approaches:
 - Mobile_Depth
 - Middlebury
 - FlyingThings3D